FairwindsOps/insights-docs/docs/installation/sso/sso.md

 * Entity ID: `fairwinds-insights`
 * Name ID: Email Address
 * Attributes:
-  * firstName: User's First Name
+  * firstName: User's first name
-  * lastName: User's Last Name
+  * lastName: User's last name
   * isOwner: `true` if this user should have `Owner` access to the organization. `false` if they should not.
 Omit this attribute to handle authorization within Insights
   * teams: A list of teams to grant the user access to.
 Defaults to `view` access to each team but an additional role can be specified as `<team>/<role>`